maghwiPanchal/MERNloginreg/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:3000` (or the port Vite assigns).
+The frontend will be available at what the port Vite assigns.

 ## Usage